-Disable Autorun if it is unnecessary.[[CiteRef::Microsoft Disable Autorun]] Disablow or restrict removable media at an organizational policy level if they are not required for business
+Disable Autorun if it is unnecessary.[[CiteRef::Microsoft Disable Autorun]] Disablew or restrict removable media at an organizational policy level if they are not required for business operations.[[CiteRef::TechNet Removable Media Control]]

 Two-Factor Authentication Interception Mitigation

 Remove smart cards when not in use.
 Protect devices and services used to transmit and receive outof-band codes.